A four week course on Improvisation (on the ukulele) for Intermediate players

 Listen to the tune of Sonny Moon for Two here.

-Video of the Week Two To Be Uploaded
+Videos of the Week Two

 Homework